dcycle/docker-translator/README.md

 Force if same hash parameter
 -----
-    During development if you would like to be able to overwrite the translated file if necessary then use --force-if-same-hash parameter in command.
+    During development if you would like to be able to overwrite the translated file if necessary then use --force-if-same-hash parameter in the command.

     ```
     ./scripts/translate-md.sh --source example01/test-file.md \